tldr-pages/tldr/pages/common/rails.md

 # rails

 > A server-side MVC framework written in Ruby.
-> This command also has documentation about its subcommands, e.g. `rails generate`.
+> Some subcommands such as `rails generate` have their own usage documentation.
 > More information: <https://guides.rubyonrails.org/command_line.html>.

 - Create a new rails project: